nvalentine-puppetlabs/demo-pe3-r10k/README.md

   * The vagrant environment will download the required Vagrant baseboxes if they've not already been installed.
 This can result in quite a long first run.
   * Login to console via: https://<master eth1 IP> w/ creds: admin@puppetlabs.com/puppetlabs.
   * r10k builds out environments in master:/etc/puppetlabs/puppet/environments based on the branches in githhub.com/nvalentine-puppetlabs/demo-pe3-r10k-environments.
 You can point r10k to a different repo by modifying the code in puppet/manifests/site.pp.

+# Troubleshooting
+  * vagrant-hosts sometimes fails to insert the master's hostname into the /etc/hosts files on the agent VMs.
+One work-around is to run 'vagrant provision' a couple of times until the necessary entries have been generated.
+  * For bug reports, the following command will be surpremely useful (to me):

+    $ VAGRANT_LOG=DEBUG vagrant up

 # Implementation details
   * There's currently a bug in the vagrant-auto_network plugin that necessitates having each VM